SteelCompendium/data-md-dse/Bestiary/Cradle Horse.md

   type: Maneuver
   cost: 2 Malice
   keywords:
-  - —
+  - '-'
   distance: Self
-  target: The horse’s rider
+  target: The horse's rider
   effects:
   - name: Effect
     effect: 'Vertical slide 3; The rider can use a ranged ability at any point during